gregsaun/BearExxa-V2/README.md

 ## Features

   - Compatible with stock Prusa MK2.5(S, S+) and MK3(S, S+) hardware as well as Bear frame
   - High print quality by solving both repetitive and random extrusion artifacts.
-Read our detailed [Design Goals](extra/design_goals.md) for more details
+Read our [Design Goals](extra/design_goals.md) for more information
   - High torque and cold extruder motor for the best reliability and print quality in all conditions
   - Light print head without compromising features
   - Short filament path